Alejandro Dominguez's strike gave the Greeks the lead but the Aguias equalised with six minutes to go in appalling weather in Portugal

 Visiting goalkeeper Roberto was called into action in the opening minutes of the rain-drenched encounter as Oscar Cardozo curled a low free kick around the wall from 20 yards, only to see the Spanish stopper push the effort to safety.

-With both sides looking to attack from the off at the Estadio da Luz, the venue for this season's final, the in-form Kostas Mitroglou got ahead of his man in the penalty area after 10 minutes to meet a David Fuster cross from the right, but he failed to find the target with a close-range header.
+With both sides looking to attack from the off at the Estadio da Luz, the venue for this season's final, Kostas Mitroglou got ahead of his man in the penalty area after 10 minutes to meet a David Fuster cross from the right, but he failed to find the target with a close-range header.

-An end-to-end first half continued to throw up chances for both teams; Benfica's Lima firing straight at Roberto after being sent through one-on-one, although the Brazilian had already been flagged for offside.
+An end-to-end first half continued to throw up chances for both teams - Benfica's Lima firing straight at Roberto after being sent through one-on-one, although the Brazilian had already been flagged for offside.

-Lima sent a free kick narrowly wide of the right post four minutes into the half as conditions deteriorated quickly, with the ball barely moving along the sodden turf.
+Lima sent a free-kick narrowly wide of the right post four minutes into the half as conditions deteriorated quickly, with the ball barely moving along the sodden turf.

 The hosts had a shout for a penalty after 56 minutes as Guilherme Siqueira felt he was obstructed by N'Dinga, but the referee waved play on.

 Moments later at the other end, Fuster slotted the ball beyond Artur, only to be denied by a puddle in the penalty area, which brought his effort to a premature halt.